Tuesday, December 15, 2015

 Homosexuality is not part of the African culture but they are now listening to external voice: First traditional Gay marriage in South Africa.

 Homosexuality, men having sexual intercourse, is an abominable act in many parts of Africa.
-Africa, a continent of different tribes and clans, doesn’t approve many things that they considered a taboo.
+Africa, a continent of different tribes and clans, doesn’t approve of many things that they consider taboo.

-Since homosexuality is a crime in African countries that don’t permit, those involved in such acts, hide it from the sight of the public, but homosexuality movements in Europe and America today, fighting for recognition has inspired or encouraged African homosexuals to make their voice heard.
+Since homosexuality is a crime in African countries that don’t permit it, those involved in such acts hide it from the sight of the public, but the homosexual movements in Europe and America today, fighting for recognition, have inspired or encouraged African homosexuals to make their voice heard.

-Thus, the social vice which is less popular in Africa, is now becoming famous in many African countries, turning the countries into an unnerving place to live in, because of church leaders and many organizations against this practice, wouldn’t like to embrace this type of culture, they called it ‘Evil’ to add to their own culture.
+Thus, the social vice which is less popular in Africa is now becoming famous in many African countries, turning the countries into an unnerving place to live in, because church leaders and many organizations against this practice, wouldn’t like to embrace this type of culture, they call it ‘Evil’, to add to their own culture.

-At times, I do ask myself time and time, do Europeans or Americans think Africa will readily accept whatever they are interested in?
-Africa has nothing to do with Christianity before the white missionaries ever went there.
+At times, I do ask myself time and time again, do Europeans or Americans think Africa will readily accept whatever they are interested in?
+Africa had nothing to do with Christianity before the white missionaries ever went there.

 They thought Africans to follow the Bible or the gospel.
 Well, later the truth was discovered.
 The reason wasn’t to let Africans know about Christianity but to loot.

-Two of such scriptures confirming that homosexuality is an evil act can be read at 1st Timothy: Chapter 10 and 1st Corinthians, chapter 6, verse 9.
+Two of such scriptures confirming that homosexuality is an evil act can be read in 1st Timothy, Chapter 10, and 1st Corinthians, Chapter 6, verse 9.

 The teachings of the Holy Bible can’t be reversed, so I am afraid to say that Africa can never change its mind or opinion on the negative aspects of homosexuality.

 Africa is already overwhelmed by many diseases, such as AIDS, Ebola, malaria, and others.
-It’s, therefore, make sense when they don’t want that practice.
+It, therefore, makes sense when they don’t want that practice.

-Europeans, Advanced Countries, and some Civil Right Organisations are the first people that voices are heard, whenever there is any bad situation in Africa, but whenever there is an epidemic, the response to contain the situation never comes or very slow.
+Europeans, Advanced Countries, and some Civil rights organizations are the first people whose voices are heard whenever there is a bad situation in Africa, but whenever there is an epidemic, the response to contain the situation never comes or is very slow.

-Aids have taken thousands of Africans to their untimely grave, since the early eighties, but there some rich people that had Aided in that period in America, who are still living.
+Aids has taken thousands of Africans to their untimely grave since the early eighties, but some rich people who were affected during that period in America are still living.

 According to many homosexuals, they were born with it.
 Who feels it, knows it.
 Do men bear to love men?
 That’s really a hard concept to accept.